bigray0x/soundness-script/README.md

 Pre-requisites :

-Linux based systems, MacOS, Github codespace or gitpod will work.
+Linux based systems, Github codespace or gitpod will work.

 ## how to use